Sebastiano95/Data-visualization---Pandas/README.md

 # Data-visualization---Pandas
-In this project I analyzed two dataset from kaggle.
+In this project I analyzed two datasets from kaggle.
 I used pandas , matplotlib and seaborn for visualization.